-Although this was a press opinion, and not an official one, the dismissal of Sindhis' fears about outsiders was characteristic of the British administration.
+Although this was a press opinion, and not an official one, the dismissal of Sindhis'

 A note of caution should be sounded, however.
-Given the enthusiasm with which the barrage's planners treated the idea of importing Punjabis to work the land, it is perhaps surprising that figures revealing the extent and nature of 'foreign' immigration linked with the barrage have not been found.
+Given the enthusiasm with immigration linked with the barrage have not been found.
 The statistical tables of the 1941 census do show that Districts whose population grew under barrage